chirpy2605/voron/general/PCB_Mounts/README.md

 - RoundTrip OB2 Reverse

-There are individual carriers for each extruder plus a universal carrier if the aesthetics are not important to you (does not include the Hextrudort mount holes).
+There are individual carriers for each extruder plus a universal carrier if the aesthetics are not important to you (does not include the Hextrudort or Sharkfin mount holes).

 Each extruder requires at least 2 stand-offs (_long) between the motor and the PCB carrier.
 Some of the extruders require 2 additional (_short) spacers between the X carriage and the rear of the PCB carrier where the motors extend beyond the X carriage.